Homeowners Insurance

 • Aircraft or vehicle impact

-Conversely, insurers universally exclude gradual deterioration, meaning rot, mold, worn shingles, and general aging are your financial responsibility.
-The National Association of Insurance Commissioners (NAIC) notes that policies are designed to address unexpected losses — not ongoing maintenance failures.
+Insurers universally exclude gradual deterioration, meaning rot, mold, worn shingles, and general aging are your financial responsibility.
+The National Association of Insurance Commissioners (NAIC) notes that policies are designed to address unexpected losses, not ongoing maintenance failures.
+That distinction matters more than most homeowners realize until they file a claim.

 Actual Cash Value vs. Replacement Cost Value

 Your payout method matters enormously.
 Replacement Cost Value (RCV) policies pay the full cost to replace your roof with similar materials at today’s prices.
-Actual Cash Value (ACV) policies subtract depreciation — a 15-year-old roof could receive a payout reduced by 40–60%.
-Many insurers now offer ACV-only terms on older roofs, even within otherwise RCV policies, so check your declarations page carefully.
+Actual Cash Value (ACV) policies subtract depreciation, a 15-year-old roof could receive a payout reduced by 40–60%.
+Many insurers now apply ACV-only terms to older roofs, even within otherwise RCV policies, so check your declarations page carefully.

 Key Takeaway: Standard HO-3 policies cover sudden roof damage from wind, hail, and fire, but ACV depreciation can cut payouts by up to 60% on aging roofs.
 Review your declarations page at NAIC’s consumer resources to confirm your payout method before filing a claim.